 This symptom screening should accompany a daily temperature check.
 Ask the following questions to the parent prior to admitting the child into care each day.

 - 1. Since last here, has your child has any of the following symptoms?

 - ✓ cough

 - ✓ shortness of breath

-- ✓ difficulty breathing

-- ✓ new loss of taste or smell

 - ✓ fever of 100.4° or higher

-- ✓ chills or shaking chills
+- ✓ chills

-- ✓ muscle aches
+- ✓ shivering

-- ✓ headache
+- ✓ muscle pain

 - ✓ sore throat

-- ✓ nausea or vomiting

-- √ diarrhea

-- √ fatigue
+- √ headache

-- ✓ congestion or runny nose